Inflectra/rapise-dynamics-nav/README.md

 # Overview

-Home for Dynamics NAV RoleTailored Client test cases.
+Framework for testing Dynamics NAV RoleTailored Client.

 - Reusable functions are defined in `User.js`.
 - Data for each test case is defined in `Data.xlsx`.